April 14, 2026 | 3 min ReadThe MarTech mindset: Why the How is more expensive than the What

 Strategic clarity starts here, but it doesn’t end here.

-I sat in boardrooms across APAC where this type of diagram was drawn with excitement.
-Six months later, the software is licensed, the servers are running, and the team is back to using spreadsheets they edit manually.
+I have sat in boardrooms across APAC where a diagram like this was drawn with real excitement.
+Six months later, the software is licensed, the servers are running, and the team is back to editing spreadsheets by hand.

 The technology worked perfectly.
 The transformation failed miserably.

 This is the invisible cost of modern marketing.
-We obsess over the What - the CRM, the CDP, the AI analytics tool.
-We budget millions for licenses, but we rarely budget enough for the How.
+We obsess over the What, the CRM, the CDP, the AI analytics tool.
+We budget millions for licences, and we rarely budget enough for the How.

 When you buy a new platform, you are not buying code.
 You are buying a mandate for your team to change how they work every single day.
-If you ignore the culture required to support that code, you are funding a graveyard of unused tools.
+Ignore the culture required to support that code, and you are paying, quarter after quarter, for capability nobody will ever touch.

 There is a dangerous comfort in technical clarity.
-It is not too difficult to map an architecture.
-It is hard to manage the anxiety of a team member who feels their job is being automated, or the friction between sales and marketing teams who refuse to share data.
+Mapping an architecture is not that hard.
+What’s hard is managing the anxiety of a team member who feels their job is being automated, or the friction between sales and marketing teams who refuse to share data.

-I see leaders treat MarTech like a plumbing issue: fix the pipe, and the water flows.
+I see leaders treat MarTech like a plumbing problem: fix the pipe, and the water flows.
 But people are not pipes.
 They have habits, politics, and fears.

 When a transformation fails, the post-mortem always blames “integration issues” or “data quality”.
 These are symptoms.
-The disease is almost always cultural.
+The cause is almost always cultural.
 The code is perfect; the culture is broken.

 This challenge is amplified in our region.
 Treating “APAC” as a single market is a common mistake.

-A strategy that drives growth in Sydney might stall in Hong Kong due to regulatory nuances.
+A strategy that drives growth in Sydney might stall in Hong Kong on regulatory nuance.
 A workflow that works in Singapore might overwhelm a startup in Jakarta.
 The tech stack is global, but the human context is hyper-local.

-If you try to impose a standardized “best practice” from headquarters onto diverse regional teams, you will create friction.
-You aren’t just fighting legacy software; you are fighting cultural expectations of authority and autonomy.
+Impose a standardised “best practice” from headquarters onto diverse regional teams and you will create friction.
+You aren’t just fighting legacy software; you are fighting local expectations of authority and autonomy.

-So, how do we bridge the gap between the whiteboard and reality?
-We stop treating transformation as a project with an end date.
-It is a process.
+So how do you bridge the gap between the whiteboard and reality?
+You stop treating transformation as a project with an end date, and start treating it as a process.

-Traditional consultants often profit from a prolonged engagement.
-They are incentivized to keep the project alive, not to make you self-sufficient.
+Traditional consultants often profit from a prolonged engagement; they are incentivised to keep the project alive, not to make you self-sufficient.

-As you review your budget for the coming year, I invite you to look at your roadmap critically.
-You likely have a clear plan for the platforms you will buy.
-But do you have an equally detailed plan for the people who must use them?
+As you review next year’s budget, look at your roadmap critically.
+You almost certainly have a clear plan for the platforms you will buy.
+Do you have an equally detailed plan for the people who must use them?

-Ask yourself this: Who is leading the people, not just the platform?
+Ask yourself: who is leading the people, not just the platform?

-If you cannot answer that question with a specific name and a clear mandate, do not sign the contract.
+If you cannot answer that with a specific name and a clear mandate, don’t sign the contract.
 The technology will wait.
 Your culture won’t.

 Let’s build something that actually works.